About the Author

-I have also worked in the capacity of Research Supervisor for University of Waterloo students from 2007 to present.
+I have also worked in the capacity of Research Supervisor for the University of Waterloo students from 2007 to the present.
 Undergraduate students in their final year are placed with me for a period of 4 months, each year, to gain research experience.
 This is done in collaboration with the Murray Alzheimer’s Research and Education Program (MAREP) initiative, a subsidiary of the Research Institute in Aging (RIA) at the University of Waterloo.
-I have been in the supervisory role from 2007 to present.
+I have been in the supervisory role from 2007 to the present.

 Interests include: Educating health care providers and physicians associated with LTC facilities and in the community in order to develop efficient and comprehensive systems of service delivery for management of behaviors in dementia/NCD.

-I am focused on the development of a biopsychosocial (BPS) model and new classification system as a basis for understanding behaviors in dementia/major neurocognitive disorder (D/NCD).
+I am focused on the development of a biopsychosocial (BPS) model and a new classification system as a basis for understanding behaviors in dementia/major neurocognitive disorder (D/NCD).
 The primary goal of this approach to classification is to understand the ‘meaning’ of behaviors in D/NCD.
 All of these constructs were put in a book format and published by Common Ground Publishing in 2014.